zackstout/Footprint-Extended/README.md

 ## Next Steps:
 ### High-priority:
 - [ ] Change DB posts to reflect our workaround (user can alter dailyGallons).
 - [ ] Look into Excel formatting -- ugh, turning into a big headache.
 Could try saving as different file type, rather than `.csv`.
+I'm thinking easiest way might be to just *add new Download button* for Excel version, and write that template in Excel.
+(Toggle metric/non so we don't have 4 buttons).
+- [ ] OH!, it may turn out to be far simpler, if Numbers is smart enough to interpret Excel-based documents, then we'll only need the Excel-generated one.
 - [ ] As is deployment...why isn't it working anymore???
-- [ ] Non-metric CSV is not correct.
+- [ ] Non-metric CSV is not correct. (will be easy to fix when adding in Excel versions.)

 ### Bugs:
 - [ ] Bug: All charts work; the issue is with changing to a new query after having viewed one chart.
 So it's an Angular/Chart.js issue, not an issue with the logic.
 (Same) bug with `md-options` and duplicate values.
 Just clear all values on submit?
-- [ ] Bug: sometimes controller reloads when you submit second part of transition tool (???).
 - [ ] Bug: When budget per watt is higher, time to cover costs should also be higher (since cost of solar grid is higher).
 We see the opposite effect.
 Yeah, time-to-cover-cost function is definitely broken. *I am fairly confident this is because of an ordering problem* -- because on the happy path, if you happen to do things in the right order, the math works out.
+- [ ] I don't think size of solar grid is appropriately sensitive to overspec/dayPower.
 - [ ] Bug: adding new CSV doesn't seem to be affecting totals graph, unless the numbers are too small to be affecting it.

 ### Testing: